richousrick/Scripts/README.md

     │
     └───FileMover
-            MoveToGrandparent.java - Moves a file or directory to its grandparent directory Meaning the parent will become its sister
+            MoveToGrandparent.java - Moves a file or directory to its grandparent directory Meaning it's parent will become its sister
 <pre>